 Your initial retainer payment will go into a trust account.
 The trust account is where the client's money goes to never intermingle with the lawyer's personal history.
 This keeps things nice and "clean" from an ethical perspective.
 The money you have paid our firm in the trust account has the hours our office has billed deducted from that number.
 Any money left in the trust account after your case may be returned to you at the end of your case.

+It all depends on the lawyer you select to represent you, the initial retainer in your case, and your divorce type.
+If yours is an attorney who charges a substantial retainer at the outset of your case, you may not need to pay any additional sums of money after that.
+On the other hand, if you signed up with your attorney at a relatively low retainer fee, you will likely need to make monthly payments to your attorney as your case proceeds.
 On the other hand, you may need to pay the law office additional sums of money as your case progresses.
-It all depends on the lawyer you select to represent you, the initial retainer in your case, and the type of divorce you have.
-If yours is an attorney who charges a substantial retainer at the outset of your case, it may be that you don't need to pay any additional sums of money after that.
-On the other hand, if you signed up with your attorney at a relatively low retainer fee, you will likely need to make monthly payments to your attorney as your case proceeds.

 What sort of retainer fee could you end up paying in your Texas divorce?